arturonline/docs/Bash/Bash.md

 [-f file]     # wrong: We want the command [ (a synonym for test) to be separated from the arguments: -f, file, and ]

 [ -f file ]    # correct

-[ -f "my file" ] # if our filename contains whitespace or other special characters, it should also be quoted
 ```

 ## Variables